Periodic Reporting for period 2 - CLS INFRA (Computational Literary Studies Infrastructure)

 Objective 5: Strengthening culture of cooperation.

 The overarching objective of WP3 is to identify, document and show-case current shared practices in CLS research.
-To this end, WP3 has prepared a full-text corpus of CLS research publications, analysed this corpus with a focus on data formats, methods and tools, and published the report Baseline Methodological User Needs Analysis (Deliverable 3.1).
+To this end, WP3 published a detailed report Baseline Methodological User Needs Analysis (D3.1) explored new means of dissemination by publishing an interactive Survey of Methods (D3.2) and completed a series of survey papers on methodological concerns (D3.3).

-The work in WP7 focuses on the conceptualization and technical prototyping of a Programmable Corpus that can address the primary challenges of data homogenization and FAIR data principles-based integration of CLS research data into an emerging eco-system of CLS research.
+The work in WP7 focuses on the conceptualisation and technical prototyping of a Programmable Corpus.
 First, in exchange with the partners in CLS INFRA, work has been done on the development of a domain-specific ontology for transnational drama corpora, which is currently being tested under the name DraCorOn; work has also been done on various schemas (including an ODD file).
 On the other hand, tools were developed to support users (with and without CLS expertise) in homogenising corpora in the sense of the Programmable Corpora approach and thus making them findable and usable in the supported infrastructure.
+Reports on programmable corpora (D7.1) on versioning the living corpora (D7.3) and a set of tools in R and Python to query DraCor (D7.2) have been published.

 WP 8 focuses its efforts to optimise the availability of fundamental NLP tools within a workflow for literary texts.
-Due to the complex nature of the task, the work carried out by this Work Package is still in the toolchain design stage.
+Report of the tools (D8.1) and Report on annotation as enrichment (D8.2) have been published.

 As WP4 is concerned, potential impact of its activities lies primarily in the Training Schools.
 As outlined in the GA, they provide young researchers of different discipline background with a crash course in essential skills needed for textual analysis.
 Training schools are designed in a way to give them competencies that should improve their position on the labor market and potentially propel forward research and knowledge dissemination in their respective home countries.